Using Sandboxed Tools#

 You can copy and paste your GitHub url itself to load tools from a git repository.

-When downloading the tool, your local gitconfig (probably ~/.gitconfig
+When downloading the tool, your local gitconfig (probably ~/.gitconfig) will be used.

 Putting GitHub URL#